-Historically, we conducted our operations in China through our PRC subsidiaries and through Hubei ECARX Technology Co., Ltd., the VIE, with which we, our subsidiary, and the nominee shareholders of the VIE entered into certain contractual arrangement.
-PRC laws, regulations, and rules restrict and impose conditions on foreign investment in certain types of businesses, and we operated certain businesses, including businesses that were subject to such restrictions and conditions in China such as surveying and mapping services and ICP businesses, through the VIE.
-We did not own an equity interest in the VIE or its subsidiaries and relied on the contractual arrangements to direct the business operations of the VIE.
+Historically, we conducted our operations in China through our PRC subsidiaries and through Hubei ECARX, with which we, our subsidiary, and the nominee shareholders of Hubei ECARX entered into certain contractual arrangement.
+PRC laws, regulations, and rules restrict and impose conditions on foreign investment in certain types of businesses, and we operated certain businesses, including businesses that were subject to such restrictions and conditions in China such as surveying and mapping services and ICP businesses, through our VIE.
+We did not own an equity interest in our VIE or its subsidiaries and relied on the contractual arrangements to direct the business operations of our VIE.
 Such structure enables investors to invest in China-based companies in sectors where foreign direct investment is prohibited or restricted under PRC laws and regulations.
-Following the Restructuring in 2022, the contractual arrangement was terminated and currently we do not have any VIE in China.
+Following a restructuring in 2022 (the "Restructuring"), the contractual arrangement was terminated and currently we do not have any VIE in China.